brianpeiris/RiftSketch/README.md

 RiftSketch is a web-based live coding environment for Virtual Reality.

-It lets you code a "sketch" in JavaScript, using [ThreeJS](http://threejs.org/), and the world around you changes immediately as you code.
+It lets you code a "sketch" in JavaScript, using [ThreeJS](http://threejs.org/), while the world around you changes immediately as you code.

-It's quite a niche application since you need to have an Oculus Rift, be a JavaScript programmer *and* be sufficiently familiar with Three.js but if you meet that criteria it's a surprisingly fun and engaging experience!
+It's quite a niche application since you need to have a VR HMD, be a JavaScript programmer *and* be sufficiently familiar with Three.js but if you meet that criteria it's surprisingly fun and engaging!

 ## Features
 - Live-coding with real-time scene updates